 Click New Tax Code.
 Two options exist:

-Manager includes approximately 230 in-built codes.
+Manager includes more than 270 in-built codes.
 These are always preferable if they meet your needs.
 In many cases, more than one tax rate or type is available for a country.
 Select a code relevant to your country and business operations:

 No other steps are necessary.
 Repeat the process if you need to use more codes.
 If your country or the specific tax type and rate you need are not on the list, you will need to create one or more custom tax codes.